 - Sutton directed a free header wide of the target, and with 12 minutes left, the visitors scored a third.

 - They upped the tempo somewhat but were guilty of ballooning some bad balls wide of their intended mark.

-- 2.1At or near the side of the field; toward the sideline: he will play wide on the rightMore example sentences
+- 2.1(Especially in football) at or near the side of the field: he will play wide on the rightMore example sentences

 - Some nice first time football leaves Ballack wide on the left, from where he strokes a cross in.